 Can fiat do everything cryptocurrency do?

 The other big talking point of Shermans’s is that there’s nothing that can be done with cryptocurrencies that can’t already be done with fiat.
-Here is one very specific example of how cryptocurrencies provide something fiat can’t (or won’t):
+Here are a few very specific examples of how cryptocurrencies provide something fiat can’t (or won’t):

 Just because you use crypto, does that mean you’re a criminal?

 If you did such a thing, does that mean you are a terrorist, drug trafficker or overthrower of the American government?
 Probably not.
-You just found a more efficient, fair and economically feasible way to make a payment.
-It doesn’t mean you don’t intend to evade taxes.
-You run a business after all and the tax man will cometh regardless of what you do.
+You just found a more efficient, fair and economically feasible way to make a payment or save for the future.
+It doesn’t mean you intend to evade taxes.
+You run a business after all and the taxman cometh regardless of what you do.

 There are so many other examples of ways that cryptocurrencies can improve upon our current monetary system.
 But this gives you an idea of the kind of freedom and improved efficiency cryptocurrencies can offer.
 Once you’ve experienced it in person, it’s very hard to go back to the former thinking that fiat is good enough.